 As an ERASMUS exchange student (2005-2006) Zeltia studied at the University of Birmingham.
 In May 2010 she received the National Award for Academic Excellence from the Spanish Ministry of Education, in recognition of her outstanding academic record as an undergraduate student.

 As a visiting scholar at institutions abroad, Zeltia has carried out research at the School of Languages, Linguistics and Cultures of the University of Manchester (Autumn 2010) and at the Department of English of the University of Freiburg (January 2013).
+She is currently staying at the Department of Linguistics of KU Leuven (February - March).

 Departamento de Filología